ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     3. **Adapt to the software.** Our active learning procedure is being integrated into open-source software such as [MONAI-LABEL](https://monai.io/label.html) at NVIDIA and [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) at UCB/UCSF.
 * ### The authors correctly point out that one of the limitations of the approach is evaluating the proposed methodology with respect to disease (e.g., when tumors are present).
 It would also be important to highlight that the algorithm used in the active learning step is supervised, therefore, any label biases from labels in the training datasets may potentially be propagated into the labeling of the new data.
     Indeed, as discussed in our limitation section, tumor annotation is much more challenging than organ annotation.
 It is true that when annotators make mistakes on tumor annotations, it will also propagate the AI training and predicting along the supervised active learning procedure.
 As an extension of this study, we will add tumor annotations to the AbdomenAtlas-8K  dataset by addressing the challenge in two possible directions. **Firstly**, we plan to recruit more experienced radiologists to revise tumor annotations. **Secondly**, we will incorporate the radiology reports (based on biopsy results) into the human revision.
 These actions can reduce potential label biases and label errors from human annotators.
-* ### You may consider the amount of revisions made by each organ, and reporting these statistics, or otherwise clarifying that some organs are harder to segment than others.
-    We have reported the amount of revisions by highlighting the two most significantly revised classes (i.e., aorta and postcava) at each step in blue in Appendix Table 5.
-These two organs have consistently shown a steady rise in mDSC during the active learning procedure.
-Specifically, the aorta increased from 72.3% to 83.7%, and the postcava improved from 76.1% to 78.6%.

-    In addition, some organs are harder to segment than others due to two reasons.

-    1. **Diverse annotation protocols.** As mentioned in A2, there are often varying annotation protocols for the aorta among different hospitals.
-Consequently, achieving precise segmentation with our AI models becomes a challenging task.
-This often requires frequent revisions of aorta annotations by our annotators.
-The improvement of aorta annotations through the active learning procedure is illustrated in Table 5.
-Notably, there is a substantial increase in mDSC, from 72.3% to 83.7%, after undergoing two steps of active learning procedure.
-    2. **Blurry organ boundary.** Organs such as the pancreas often exhibit blurry boundaries, presenting a challenge for both AI and human annotations.
-Consequently, there is no observed improvement in annotation performance for such organs even after two steps of our active learning procedure.
-* ### The comparison of training with this new dataset compared to previous partially labelled ones in Appendix A does not show a higher Dice 90.3 vs 90.4% and no statistical tests demonstrate the usefulness of this expanded dataset.
-    The marginal improvement in the FLARE’23 dataset can be due to many reasons.
-For example, the performance of the eight specific organs is already very high (DSC > 90%) and training with more annotations may not yield significant returns.
-    Moreover, we also recognized that limiting our evaluation exclusively to the FLARE'23 dataset may not provide a comprehensive assessment, as its small sample size (*N* = 300) may not present the full spectrum of different domains.
-To improve, we have evaluated the trained models on two additional (unseen) datasets with larger sample sizes (*N*): TotalSegmentator (*N* = 1,204) and JHH (*N* = 5,281).
-Following your suggestion, we have conducted a statistical analysis of the comparison.
-The mean, standard deviation, and *p*-value are reported in the revised Table 6.
-We obtained a more noticeable benefit from a larger scale evaluation when training AI models on AbdomenAtlas-8K over the previously partially labeled ones.